 Post-doctoral Fellows are scholars who have completed a doctoral degree (normally within the past five years), conduct advanced research in Manchester, England, and provide administrative support for the MWRC during the time of their fellowship.

 The post-doctoral fellowship provides access to the Methodist Archives at the internationally renowned John Rylands Library as well as library and archival resources at the University of Manchester, Nazarene Theological College (NTC), and the MWRC itself.

 The purpose of the MWRC Post-doctoral Fellow programme is fourfold:

 - To provide recent PhD graduates opportunity to continue research in their area of specialisation

-- to help them gain academic experience in preparation for a longer-term academic appointment
+- to help post-doctoral fellows gain academic experience in preparation for a longer-term academic appointment

 - to make the resources of the MWRC more broadly available

 - to further enrich the Centre’s community of scholars by providing opportunities for Post-doctoral Fellows to share the fruits of their work with doctoral students during their residence at the MWRC and with the larger academic community at the Centre